Db2-DTE-POC/wxddemo/docs/wxd-ingest.md

 # Ingesting Data

-In this lab we will install the ingest tool (lh-tool) alongside the IBM watsonx.data developer edition that is running in this lab.
-The Ingest tool is a separate install and currently needs to be downloaded after IBM watsonx.data is started.
+In this lab we will install the ingest tool (lh-tool) alongside the watsonx.data developer edition that is running in this lab.
+The Ingest tool is a separate install and currently needs to be downloaded after watsonx.data is started.
 The lab image contains a copy of this code so you will not need to download it.

 In addition, there is a staging file (yellowtaxi-parquet) found in root’s directory that will be used for loading into the system.